Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Extraordinary Architecture

-I enjoy walking down Genesee, South, State, and William Streets, among others, and admiring the buildings.
+I enjoy strolling down Genesee, South, State, and William Streets, among others, and taking in the architecture of the buildings.
 Here are a few of my favorites.

 Auburn NY architecture